Doctor of Ministry

 - All admission requirements have been satisfactorily met, such as biblical language requirements, special projects, and changes from probation or special status to regular status in the program; and

-- At least 24 units of coursework have been completed and grades for this coursework have been posted to the student’s transcript.
+- At least half of the coursework units must be completed and grades for this coursework posted to the student’s transcript.

 Each course has three major components:

-- Preparation, which must be completed prior to the class, consisting of various combinations of reading (up to 4,500 pages for a 12-unit course; 3,000 pages for an 8-unit course; or 1,500 pages for a 4-unit course), working with audio or video tapes, and written assignments;
+- Preparation, which must be completed prior to the class, consisting of various combinations of reading (up to 4,500 pages plus an additional 20 hours of class time for a 12-unit course; 3,000 pages for an 8-unit course; or 2,000 pages for a 4-unit course), working with audio or video tapes, and written assignments;

 - A one- or two-week intensive period of classroom interaction; and